Tuesday, December 29, 2009

 I've been reading Eliot Khalil Wilson's The Saint of Letting Small Fish Go, a beautiful and brilliant debut book.
 The poems are well-crafted, full of feeling, often tender, and filled with stunning metaphorical aptness.
 I sometimes feel the strain behind a poem's reaching for the surprising metaphor; never in these poems did the metaphor or simile strike me as gratuitous.
 This is poetry that has earned its imagination, lived itself out before coming to the page.
 Here's the title poem, published at Slate.
 And a poem that just knocks me out, White Slip on the Paris Metro at From the Fishouse (you can hear him read the poem).

 Eliot Khalil Wilson, an Arab-American, brings an interesting cultural mix into his writing with a subtlety that makes the shifting cultural landscapes fascinating.
-I learned about his work from my editor, Bryan Roth.
 I'm really glad I got the book and just hope Wilson's writing more books!

 Tuesday, November 17, 2009